H.R. 6801: American Citizenship Healthcare Integrity Act of 2025

 4

-Medicare participation becomes the enforcement tool
+Medicare participation is the only enforcement

 Who benefits from H.R.
 6801?

-Supporters of stricter immigration-linked reporting
+Supporters of stricter immigration-linked accounting

 Who is affected by H.R.
 6801?